-If you're still unsure what these different paints are like, keep on reading to hear more about what makes each one unique!
+Depending on what clear coat you choose, you'll experience a very different feel in the hands and when you play it.
+If you're unsure what these different paints are like, keep on reading to hear more about what makes each one unique.

 Sticky clear comes on many of our kendamas, has a glossy look, and is tacky to the touch.
 Having paint on the ball of the kendama makes learning much easier and boosts your consistency.
 The paint isn’t so sticky that the ball will adhere to anything, but it will provide more stability if you’re learning certain types of tricks.
 Sticky paint is also extremely accessible, it’s a little less expensive to make than our Cushion Clear and Ratio Clear options, which makes it perfect if you’re hunting for an inexpensive present for someone special, or even yourself!